What is our primary use case?

 In terms of SecurityCenter reducing the number of critical and high vulnerabilities we need to patch first, I can't really answer that question.
 With such a large environment, we have quite a number of vulnerabilities.
 We're not using, for the most part, Tenable's built-in prioritization, or the VPR rating.
 So it's hard to say if Tenable increased or decreased the number of vulnerabilities that we have to address, compared to the previous solution.
 A lot of stuff changed around the same time, so it's not comparing apples to apples.

 Our team is the only one that manages SecurityCenter day-to-day and runs the scans.
-After the scans are done it goes out to a prioritization tool, which it applies some additional context and additional data to drive a risk score.
-Based on a threshold there, it's sent into ServiceNow, where the team which owns the asset or the device will do the remediation.
+After the scans are done it goes out to a prioritization tool which applies some additional context and additional data to drive a risk score.
+Based on a threshold there, it's sent into ServiceNow where the team which owns the asset or the device will do the remediation.
 Most of the data they get comes directly from Tenable.
 It's just removed a couple of steps by going through those other platforms.

 Overall I would rate SecurityCenter at nine out of ten.
 There are definitely some things that could probably be improved, but how we use it might not be how every other customer uses it.
 Just because we don't use a feature, or we're missing a feature, doesn't mean that other customers aren't getting more leverage out of it.